IQTLabs/edgetech-daisy/README.md

 ## Usage

 Spinning up this system requires an MQTT server and this container to be included in your `docker-compose.yml`.
 You can find an example of this workflow in this repository's `docker-compose.yml`.
-Additionally, some editing of relevant enviornment variables will be required based upon your system's configuration of topics to subscribe to and MQTT configuration.
-Examples of these enviornment variables can be found in this repository's `.env` file.
+Additionally, some editing of relevant environment variables will be required based upon your system's configuration of topics to subscribe to and MQTT configuration.
+Examples of these environment variables can be found in this repository's `.env` file.

 As this system is meant to be spun up with MQTT topics you would like to write to files, copying the daisy `docker-compose` statements into a master `docker-compose.yml` and  `.env` files with your entire system of containers is the preferred workflow.
 Find an application architecture diagram example of how the usage of this module was envisioned below.